 Vaginal Mesh Erosion Symptoms – Pelvic Implant Lawsuits

 If you have developed serious complications following a surgery involving transvaginal mesh, contact our product liability lawyers for a free and confidential consultation by filling out the online form below, by calling my office directly at (215) 948-2718.
 I’m also of counsel with TorHoerman Law, the nationwide product liability firm that negotiated the $2.4 billion Actos settlement and the $650 million Pradaxa settlement.
-They can be reached at (888) 508-6752.

 Did you see a TV commercial about transvaginal mesh lawsuits and start wondering if you might have a claim?
 I’ve worked personally with dozens of women who have had complications from their implanted surgical mesh, and I represent many of them in lawsuits filed against the pelvic mesh and sling manufacturers.
 Let me explain what symptoms should prompt you to call a lawyer.

 The Ordinary Symptoms Of Transvaginal Mesh Implant Surgery

 Any surgery to treat pelvic prolapse (“sacrocolpopexy,” typically for “cystocele” or “urethrocele”) or urinary incontinence (“tension-free vaginal tape (TVT)” or “urethral sling”) is a major, invasive procedure, and so will involve some symptoms afterwards, including bleeding or even infection.
 You should be able to urinate properly immediately; if not, that’s a sign the mesh or sling was installed improperly by your doctor.

 Those post-operative symptoms should all go away within 6 weeks.
 They certainly shouldn’t go and then come back.